 Warhol’s first ever political pieces

 While Warhol’s initial works mainly focused on the persistent consumerism of American society, Mao’s portraits can be said to be Warhol’s first-ever political pieces.
-Warhol created the 10 portraits that constitute the Mao series of portraits as not only a way to openly state his political views, but also as a way of commenting on the controlled propaganda machine of Chinese communism at the time.
+Warhol created the 10 portraits that constitute the Mao series of portraits as a way to openly state his political views and comment on the controlled propaganda machine of Chinese communism at the time.
 The mass ideology known as Maoism8, as well as Mao’s cult-like following in China, is what is said to have instantaneously attracted Warhol to Mao.

 Mao Zedong: The ultimate political symbol at the time

 It was not until President Nixon9 announced that he was making a visit to China in July 1971 that Warhol started painting the Mao portraits.
 Originally, it had been suggested that Albert Einstein10 be used as the subject matter of the paintings.
-However, because fame and appearance were always central to Warhol’s work, he opted to go with a public figure that had more power; and Mao Zedong was the ultimate political symbol at the time.
+However, because fame and appearance were always central to Warhol’s work, he opted to go with a public figure with more power; and Mao Zedong was the ultimate political symbol.
 Between 1972-73, Warhol embarked on creating a series of Mao paintings.
 The image of Mao that Warhol used was acquired from a publication known as the Little Red Book11.
 At the time, the Little Red Book contained ideologies from Mao and was considered the cornerstone of the dictator’s ideology.

 Warhol’s Mao series

-Andy Warhol’s interpretation of Mao resulted in the development of a portfolio containing 10 brightly colored portraits that illustrated Warhol’s deep fascination with the clash of images between communist publicity stunts and American kitsch.
-By creating a glammed-up version of Mao, Warhol was able to transform an otherwise intimidating and mysterious image of a powerful political figure into a glamourized pop icon of the 1970s, which was reminiscent of Warhol’s previous works.
+Andy Warhol’s interpretation of Mao resulted in developing a portfolio containing 10 brightly colored portraits that illustrated Warhol’s deep fascination with the clash of images between communist publicity stunts and American kitsch.
+By creating a glammed-up version of Mao, Warhol could transform an otherwise intimidating and mysterious image of a powerful political figure into a glamourized pop icon of the 1970s, which was reminiscent of Warhol’s previous works.

 Andy Warhol’s history with portraits